rogerutfpr/experiment-template-pattern-impact-maintainability/README.md

 - Provided a main class with a main method to help students unfamiliar with testing.

 ## sireata-experiment
 This folder contains the reengineered Maven project that uses the Template DP.
+Implementing the Template DP led to several changes in the sireata-control project although tests were kept unchanged in order to preserve compatibility - an important requirement in any code modification.

+Summary of changes we performed:
+- Created a superclass dao.TemplateDAO, which consists of original DAO methods replaced with Generics for enabling type replacement without casting, and  abstract template methods that should be replaced by concrete implementations;
+- Changed original methods to use template methods when convenient;
+- Changed dao.AnexoDAO and dao.PautaDAO classes to inherit from dao.TemplateDAO;
+- Implemented abstract template methods in concrete classes dao.AnexoDAO and dao.PautaDAO by using original code from sireata-control project.